March 31, 2022

 There’s a lot more to it than a simple definition and explanation.
 Progressive overload changes as you move from novice to intermediate to advance, progressive overload is not linear, and progressive overload has many approaches that you can mix in periodically.
 We will explain this all…

-When you first start working out, any kind of stimulus (i.e. tension) you place on your muscles will cause the fibers to break down so they can regrow stronger.
+When you first start working out, any kind of training stimulus (i.e. tension) you place on your muscles will cause the muscle tissue to break down so they can regrow stronger.
 Your muscles and nervous system will adapt, and thus, you will see improvements in your workout and how you look, the former very quickly.

 However, if you were to do the same workouts that you did the first week forever, you would never improve beyond that first week's demand.
 The workouts would become easier and easier as your body has adapts to it, and from there you will see zero improvements.
 Thankfully, we inherently know and strive to do more, so we naturally implement progressive overload.
 On week two, we do more reps with less rest time.
-Week three, we may increase the weight.
+Week three, we may increase the weight and increase rest time back to what it was.
 Week four, we are doing the workout with more weight, more reps and much more intensity.

 The goal of progressive overload is to continue overloading the stimulus you place on your musculoskeletal system (and that doesn’t mean "just increase the weight" as there are limitations to that), thus forcing your body to continue adapting, so that you can continue to get stronger, leaner, bigger, faster, etc. And it's not just your muscles, your bones will get denser and stronger too!